cubicap/Jaculus-machine/docs/reference/event-loop.md

 also be called from the JavaScript code by calling the `exit` function.

-## Event queue
+## Custom event queue

-The event queue *Feature* must be thread-safe and must provide the following methods:
+It is possible to implement a custom event queue MFeature with extended functionality.
+The MFeature must be thread-safe and must provide the following methods:

 ```cpp
 template<class Next>